PhD Dissertation Project

 Research Questions

-How do TTRPGs use collective improvisation and flow to create the feeling of ‘living in a story’?
+How do TTRPGs use collective improvisation and narrative design to create the feeling of ‘living in a story’?

 Overview: The Lived-Story Experience as a State of Flow